arogozhnikov/arogozhnikov.github.io/_posts/2022-11-29-delimiter-comes-first.markdown

 If it is ok to end each file with `\n`, then it is ok to start it with `\n`.

-Having line start with `\n` maintains the simplicity of unix utilities, but is a bit simpler to visualize in editor.
+Having lines start with `\n` maintains the simplicity of unix utilities, but is a bit simpler to visualize in editor.

 Imagine that in parallel universe text and binary files are different in the very first character.
 What a science finction we could live in!

 **Do I really want to change all files to newline-first?**
-Nope, of course I don't.
+Of course not.
 But I have to point that if in the course of history files were newline-first from the start, that would be a better system.

 I hypothesize, that newline-last comes from unix mainframes: